akash-network/awesome-akash/dria/README.md

 ## Setup

-> NOTE: Prefer providers in Europe as the network will penalize nodes in US because of latency: https://github.com/firstbatchxyz/dkn-compute-node/issues/119

 Check [dkn-compute-node](https://hub.docker.com/r/firstbatch/dkn-compute-node/tags) Docker repository to see if there is a new version and update `dkn` service `image`.

 You need to provide an Ethereum wallet private key in `DKN_WALLET_SECRET_KEY` environment variable.
 The walelt address derived from this key represents your identity in Dria network.